South Carolina Aquarium

-The South Carolina Aquarium, located in downtown Charleston, South Carolina, opened on May 19, 2000.
+The South Carolina Aquarium, is an aquarium in downtown Charleston, South Carolina which opened on May 19, 2000.
 Located on the historic Charleston Harbor, visitors can enjoy views of the waterfront, including the USS Yorktown and Ravenel Bridge.
 The Aquarium is a 501(c)(3) nonprofit organization and is accredited by the Association of Zoos and Aquariums (AZA).
 More than 5,000 animals reside in dozens of exhibits spanning two stories.
 The largest exhibit, the Great Ocean Tank, holds 385,000 US gallons (1,460,000 L) and stands at 42 feet deep, making it the deepest tank in North America.
 Additional experiences include multiple touch tanks, a sea turtle hospital and three open-air exhibits.
 Visitors can see various native South Carolina species including a bald eagle, river otters, alligators, cownose rays, sea turtles, sand tiger sharks, roseate spoonbills, jellyfish and more.

 Exhibits

 The Aquarium features exhibits showcasing the biodiversity and various regions of South Carolina from the mountains to the sea.
 Galleries in the 93,000-square-foot (8,600 m2) campus include: Mountain Forest, Piedmont, Coastal Plain, Kids Coast, Saltmarsh Aviary, Coast and Ocean.

 In addition to the dozens of exhibits within the galleries, the Aquarium has many interactives for visitors to enjoy.
 In May 2015, the Aquarium opened The Shallows, a 20-000 open-air touch experience, bringing the community fingers-to-fins with animals like cownose rays and southern stingrays.
 Visitors can purchase a voucher to hand-feed the rays.
 In May 2017, sea turtle hospital operations officially expanded onto the first floor of the Aquarium, enabling visitors to come face-to-face with patients, watch procedures and learn ways to save sea turtles through their daily actions.
 In May 2025, the Aquarium opened the Boneyard Beach Touch Tank Experience, doubling the size of the former touch tank and increasing accessibility with lowered tank walls and windows.
 Here, visitors may gently touch sea stars, sea urchins, Atlantic stingrays, horseshoe crabs, chain dogfish and more.